The Frobenius and factor universality problems of the Kleene star of a finite set of words: Set rewriting system

 \subsection{Emptying}

-The second problem under our consideration is the reachability of the empty set, which is related to factor universality.
+The second problem is the reachability of the empty set.
+This is related to factor universality and is necessary for our further reduction.

-For a subset $S \subseteq P$, a sequence of rules $r_1,\ldots,r_k$ such that $S\cdot r_1\cdot \cdots \cdot r_k = \emptyset$ is called \emph{$S$-emptying}.
+For a subset $S \subseteq P$, a sequence of rules $r_1,\ldots,r_k$ such that $S\cdot r_1\cdot \ldots \cdot r_k = \emptyset$ is called \emph{$S$-emptying}.

-We call a set rewriting system \emph{permissive} if there are no forbidden rules by $\bot$.
+We call a set rewriting system \emph{permissive} if all rules are always legal.
 In other words, all rules are legal for $P$.
-A permissive set rewriting system $(P,R)$ is equivalent to a semi-NFA whose set of states is $P$ and the alphabet is $R$; the initial and final states are irrelevant.
+A permissive set rewriting system $(P,R)$ is equivalent to the \emph{semi-NFA} whose set of states is $P$ and the alphabet is $R$; the NFA initial and final states are irrelevant.

 \begin{problem}[Emptying Set Rewriting] For a given permissive set rewriting system $(P,R)$, does there exist a $P$-emptying sequence of rules? \end{problem}